 Synthetic Lifting Slings

 This type of rigging equipment is manufactured from synthetic material.
 They usually have lower capabilities as compared to ropes.
 That is the reason while moving heavy loads, synthetic slings are used along with wire ropes.
 Two types of lifting slings are the most common.
 They are endless slings and eye-and-eye slings.
 Endless slings are made of simply synthetic material in a loop.
 But eye-and-eye slings use triangular, flat, or twisted ends and are made of either metal or synthetic material.
 These slings add additional strength for bearing heavy loads and help balance rigging jobs.

 Inspection of Rigging Equipment

-For proper functioning of a rigging equipment in a safe and secure manner, these need periodic inspection, maintenance and repair.
-As all rigging equipment is used in harsh environments and operations, there can be stress and strain on the parts which must be repaired prior to next use.
-Usually, every company maintain a schedule for maintenance and inspection based on manufacturer guidelines and experience.
-These periodic inspection will ensure safe, trouble-free operation of rigging equipment.
+For proper functioning of rigging equipment in a safe and secure manner, these need periodic inspection, maintenance, and repair.
+As all rigging equipment is used in harsh environments and operations, there can be stress and strain on the parts which must be repaired prior to the next use.
+Usually, every company maintains a schedule for maintenance and inspection based on manufacturer guidelines and experience.
+This periodic inspection will ensure the safe, trouble-free operation of rigging equipment.